kurtwp/kurtwp/README.md

 Welcome to my Github for **building, breaking, and learning**!

 ---------------
-This repository serves as my professional showcase, centered around my ongoing Homelab Projects.
+My Github repository serves as my professional showcase, centered around my ongoing Homelab Projects.

-> This environment is a living sandbox for developing the required infrastructure skills.
-My homelab functions as my test bench for learning the full IT lifecycle, from foundational setup to advanced configuration and automation.
+> By maintaing my Github repository as a **living sandbox** it allows me to utilize my homelab as a test bench for maintaining and developing skills from **documentation** to **device setups** through **advanced configuration** and **automation scripting**.

  ### Key Areas of Expertise Demonstrated:
-I use this homelab to document and practice core skills, including:
+I use my homelab to document and practice core skills, including:

 - **Platform Engineering**: Bare-metal virtualization and container orchestration (Kubernetes, Docker).